jecki/DHParser/documentation_src/StepByStepGuide.rst

     parser-part of this script (i.e. the class derived from class Grammar), because this part is completely auto-generated and can therefore be overwritten safely.
-The other parts of that script, including the AST-transformation-dictionary, if never changed once it has been generated, because it needs to be filled in by hand by the designer of the DSL and the hand-made changes should not be overwritten.
-There it is left as it is when regenerating the parser.
+The other parts of that script, including the AST-transformation-dictionary, are never changed once they have been generated, because they need to be filled in by hand by the designer of the DSL and the hand-made changes should not be overwritten.
 However, this means, if you add symbols to your grammar later, you will not find them as keys in the AST-transformation-table, but you'll have to add them yourself.

-    The comments in the compiler-script clearly indicate which parts can be edited by hand safely, i.e. without running the risk of being overwritten, an which cannot.
+    The comments in the compiler-script clearly indicate which parts can be edited by hand safely, i.e. without running the risk of being overwritten, and which cannot.

 We can either specify no operator (empty list), a single operator or a list of operators for transforming a node.
 There is a difference between specifying an empty list for a particular tag-name or leaving out a tag-name completely.
 In the latter case the "*"-joker is applied, in place of the missing list of operators.
-In the former case only the "+"-joker is applied.
+In the former case only the "<" and ">"-jokers are applied.
 If a list of operators is specified, these operators will be applied in sequence one after the other.
-We also call the list of operators or the single operator if there is only one *transformation* for a particular tag (or parser name or parser type for that matter).
+We also call the list of operators the *transformation* for a particular tag.

 Because the AST-transformation works through the table from the inside to the outside, it is reasonable to do the same when designing the AST-transformations, to proceed in the same order.
 The innermost nodes that concern us are the nodes captured by the <WORD>-parser, or simply, <WORD>-nodes.
 As we can see, these nodes usually contain a <:RegExp>-node and a <:Whitespace>-node.
-As the "WORD" parser is defined as a simple regular expression with followed by optional whitespace in our grammar, we now that this must always be the case, although the whitespace may occasionally be empty.
+As the "WORD" parser is defined as a simple regular expression which is followed by optional whitespace in our grammar, we know that this must always be the case, although the whitespace may occasionally be empty.
 Thus, we can eliminate the uninformative child nodes by removing whitespace first and the reducing the single left over child node.
 The respective line in the AST-transformation-table